-Yes!
+Yes.
 I'm transgender!
 I'm a non-binary trans femme raccoon.
 Though I may present more "feminine," I use only gender-neutral pronouns, they them.

 People use a variety of pronouns.
-Some common pronouns are he him, she/her, Some other pronouns I've heard are ze/hir, ze/zir, xe/xem, and ve/ver.
+Some common pronouns are he him, she/her, they have been some other pronouns I've heard are ze/hir, ze/zir, xe/xem, and ve/ver.
 This is just a small sampling and we've creating more every day.
-Everyone's pronouns are valid and we should respect them by using them.
+Everyones pronouns are valid and we should respect them by using them.

 Another way to support people's pronouns is to unlearn gendered language.
 Language is always changing, and when we don't change with it, some of the things we say can be harmful to other people, regardless of our intent.
-Gendered language is one of those things tending sentences things.
+Gendered language is one of those things!
+Ending sentences things!
 Ending sentences with bro or man and using terms like Miss, Mr, and Mrs, sir and ma am are all things that can really hurt people.
 A little work to break ourselves of some old habits can go a long way to normalize things for trans and enby people.

-HERE ARE SOME ?3
+HERE ARE SOME COMMON ?'s